-Panel Discussion: Data Sources in Nephrology Drug Development: Choosing Wisely, Mitigating Bias, and Maximizing Impact
+Panel Discussion: Data Sources in Nephrology Drug Development: Choosing Wisely, Mitigating Bias & Maximizing Impact

 - Comparative strengths and limitations of each data source: e.g. trial data offers control and randomization; registry/EHR data offers large-scale, real-world generalizability but more noise; biopsy samples offer deep mechanistic insight but are invasive and limited in availability